-The role of a Notary Public may be slightly different in other countries but a Notary Public in the UK may deal with:
+The may differ in other countries but a Notary Public in England and Wales may deal with:

 - Authentication of documentation needed for immigration, emigration application for marriage abroad

 - Authentication of documentation for applications to marry abroad

 - Authentication of documentation for applications to work abroad

 - Certifying Birth Certificates, Marriage Certificates, Death Certificates

 - Documentation for the administration of the estates of people who lived abroad or who owned property abroad